 Jenn Galandy is a Calgary, Alberta native who is passionate about serving others on both public and personal scales.
-Prior to returning to her hometown in early 2020, Jenn served in London, England, as the Policy Project Manager for the Governance Division for the Constitution Group at Cabinet Office and, previously, the Policy and Strategy Manager for the Ministry of Justice in London, England for the United Kingdom Government.
+Prior to returning to her hometown in early 2020, Jenn served in London, England, as the Policy Project Manager at Cabinet Office and, previously, the Policy and Strategy Manager for the Ministry of Justice in London, England for the United Kingdom Government.
 She just recently graduated from the University of Nottingham with a Master’s degree in Public Policy.

 Prior to her time at the University of Nottingham, Jenn Galandy graduated with an Undergraduate Degree in Political Science, from the University of Calgary.
 During her four years in Calgary, Galandy took part in a variety of activities and initiatives both on and off the campus, including the Model United Nations Team and the Political Science Association.

 Currently, Jenn Galandy serves as the Human Resources Operations Administrator for the University of Calgary.
 Through this role, Jenn has the opportunity to connect with individuals on a more personal level, thus broadening her experience from her previous positions in large-scale public policy.